matt-gardner/util/README.md

 - Allows for parallel processing of files, where we can do some kind of map or flatMap for each line in the file, without having to read the whole file into memory first.

-- (Planned) Added tests for FileUtil and FakeFileUtil.
+- Added tests for FileUtil and FakeFileUtil.

 ## Version 1.1: